r-b-e-e/androidApps/README.md

 <br><br>

 > ### SmartSafe
-<p align="justify">This app is used to track the exact location of a person using Google Maps API in case of emergency.</p>
+<p align="justify">This app is used to track the exact location of a person using Google Maps API in case of emergency.
+Firebase web service is used for storing the person's location for 24 hours.
+This app also has the feature to play back in the Google Map the list of all visited location</p>
 ***Work in progress***
 <br><br>